Location of Adventure

 Age Limit on Family Botswana Safaris

 We welcome children age 6 and older on our Family Botswana Safaris.
 However, while some 6-year-olds are well suited for our Botswana adventures, others may not be ready for the requirements of group travel.
 We believe it's best to consider this minimum age limit a guideline—you, as a parent or guardian, are best qualified to decide whether your child would enjoy the experience without compromising the comfort of others.
 We strongly encourage you to speak with one of our Adventure Specialists about the specific requirements of the trip so you can make an informed decision.
 We do not permit children younger than 6 on our scheduled departures due to safety regulations, physical limitations and concerns regarding group dynamics.
 Depending on the age of the child, children must be matched in rooms with adults for safety purposes and due to camp regulations in Botswana.
-Additionally, children under 13 years old are not able to participate in the traditional mokoro boat rides for safety reasons and children must be approximately 12 years old to participate in the Skybed experience in the Khwai Private Reserve.
+Additionally, children under 13 years old are not generally able to participate in the traditional mokoro boat rides for safety reasons and children must be 16 years or older to participate in longer, optional safari walks.
 Alternative activities will be provided for children as appropriate.

 Getting There & Getting Home